ubinexus/sonic-utilities/doc/Command-Reference.md

 ## snmp-community config command

-  This command is used to set SNMP community string or add more string to snmp_rocommunities.
+  This command is used to add SNMP community string to snmp_rocommunities.

   - Usage:
 	config snmp-community <community_name>